Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Simulation study

-We use MC methods and tiling to generate 1,000 replicates of each pattern in our study.
+We use parametric methods and tiling to generate 1,000 replicates of each pattern in our study.
 We implement stochastic reconstruction 99 times per pattern, as it is significantly more computationally expensive than most other methods.
+A smaller number of replicates for the latter may lead to some loss of power of tests with stochastic reconstruction relative to other tests.
+As shown by \citet[p.155-156]{Davison19997}, however, 99 replicates should still be enough for a sufficiently powerful test.